 On June 27, 1994, a meeting was held in the Barnhartvale Community Hall.
 The reasons for calling the meeting were: to inform the objectors of the actual quantity being applied for and the location of the proposed diversion point and works; to explain the licence adjudication process and the criteria used; to outline why a review of existing licenced use is a necessary part of the adjudication process; to explain that only those licensees downstream of the proposed diversion point could be considered as legal objectors; to give the applicant an opportunity to explain his proposal.
 The meeting was also called to discuss the water bailiff, the possible formation of a Water Users' Community and general licensing information and irrigation guidelines.
-Those in attendance included 22 of the 27 objectors to the second alternation and include a list of attendees.
+Those in attendance included 22 of the 27 objectors to the Cartwright application.
+Minutes of the meeting are on file and include a list of attendees.